minthehouse/gym-bro-node-api/README.md

 - **Prisma:** An open-source database toolkit that simplifies database access and migrations.

 ### 3. Authentication with JWT Tokens
-- **Express.js:** The API employs JSON Web Tokens (JWT) for user authentication.
+- **JSON Web Tokens (JWT):** The API employs JSON Web Tokens (JWT) for user authentication.
 Upon successful login or registration, the server issues a JWT token that must be included in the headers of subsequent requests for authentication.

 ### 4. Integrated FoodData Central API
 - **U.S. Department of Agriculture:** The API integrates with the FoodData Central API for comprehensive food search functionality and nutritional information retrieval.